itmitica/mitflit/site/content/blog/permissions-for-files-and-directories.md

 ## Study case

 Add a custom font for the current user in Debian: [Anonymous Font](https://www.fontspace.com/anonymous-font-f3245).
+Permissions for the font file are key, "otherwise it may not be usable".

 ## Use the command prompt